tercsam/tercsam/README.md

-- 👋 Hi, I’m  Clément, Im a student developper at HOLBERTONSCHOOL Lille #C23
+👋 Hi, I’m Clément – a Junior Full Stack Developer with a focus on cybersecurity.
-- 👀 I’m interested in learning always more
+👀 Passionate about continuous learning, always eager to expand my skills and take on new challenges.
-- 🌱 I’m currently working on my portfolio project for the DemoDay
+🌱 Currently working on an exciting project: StopFacho, an Android application aimed at combating hate speech and toxic behavior online.
-- 💞️ I’m looking to collaborate on Holberton project
+💬 Open to collaboration on projects related to cybersecurity, web/mobile development, and OSINT.
-- 📫 How to reach me : mascret.clement@gmail.com
+📫 How to reach me: mascret.clement@gmail.com